nf-core/website/markdown/tutorials/dsl2_modules_tutorial.md

 You should first open `tests/software/fgbio/fastqtobam/main.nf` and create a short test workflow, with available test data.

-> :soon:this example is using available test data, chosen for Sarek functionalities.
+> :soon:  this example is using available test data, chosen for Sarek functionalities.
 It will be updated according to the new [scheme](https://github.com/nf-core/modules/tree/master/tests/data)

 In our test workflow we have to define the two mandatory inputs.
 We know the test data is using QIAseq library preparation, and therefore we use the following read structure string